TESTARtool/TESTAR_dev/README.md

 to query a graph database.
 OrientDB supports Gremlin and provides an implementation of the traversal engine in it's community release.

-To start Gremlin run the following command.
+To start Gremlin run the following command; orientdb-gremlin.
+This command is delivered with the community edition of Orientdb.

 See the manuals of orientdb to learn about the possibilities to query the model.